 What Is a Credit Card Balance Transfer?

-If you opt for a balance transfer, you have the ability to move all or some of your debt to a new or different credit card account.
-It could be an effective way to pay down an existing balance at a lower, more manageable rate.
-Credit card companies may offer you a reduced rate on transferred balances for a limited period of time.
-If you are opening a new credit card, this is known as an introductory rate.
+A balance transfer could be a way to pay down an existing balance at a lower, more manageable interest rate.
+That’s because credit card companies may offer you a reduced rate on transferred balances for a limited time.
+If you’re opening a new credit card, this is known as an introductory rate.
 If you’re transferring a balance to an existing credit card, it’s called a promotional rate.

-Another reason you might choose a balance transfer is that it could help you re-organize your finances.
-If you have multiple credit cards or loans, it can be difficult to remember various payment due dates.
-But, if you consolidated that debt onto one credit card account, you only have to worry about one payment, which means you may be able to keep track of payments a little easier.
+You might also choose a balance transfer to help you keep track of your finances.
+If you have multiple credit cards or loans, you also have multiple payment amounts and due dates to keep straight.
+But if you consolidate that debt onto one credit card account, you only have to worry about one payment.

-Perhaps the biggest benefit you could earn from a balance transfer is the ability to save money on interest.
-For instance, let’s say you transferred the debt you owed to a new credit card with a lower APR for the first 18 months.
-If you paid off the balance before the reduced rate expires, you could potentially save hundreds of dollars.
-There are a number of balance transfer calculators online that can help determine how much a transfer might save you.
+Perhaps the biggest benefit of a balance transfer is the ability to save money on interest.
+For instance, let’s say you transferred the debt you owed to a new credit card, and that new card has a lower APR for the first 18 months.
+Paying off the balance before the reduced rate expires could potentially save you a significant amount in interest.

 Factor in Fees